Ahmed-Alkhadhami/SM22_Elec3_Sensors/README.md

 <br/>

 # Analog Sensor
 it's a sensor that produces a continuous analog output , that can be even fractional numbers.
+The sensor we will use for our example is an LDR (light-dependent resistor) , which is a component that decreases resistance with respect to receiving luminosity (light) on the component's sensitive surface.

 ## Component List :
 * Arduino UNO